monologg/transformers-android-demo/README.md

 converter.target_spec.supported_ops = [tf.lite.OpsSet.SELECT_TF_OPS]
 ```

-🚨 For using transformers tflite model, **you should build aar file by yourself.** (Please check this [documentation for tflite ops](https://www.tensorflow.org/lite/guide/ops_select)) 🚨
+🚨 Using the transformers tflite model, **you should build aar file by yourself.** (Please check this [documentation for tflite ops](https://www.tensorflow.org/lite/guide/ops_select)) 🚨

 In this app, I used the same aar file provided from [huggingface demo app](https://github.com/huggingface/tflite-android-transformers/tree/master/bert/libs).
 (The `libs` directory contains a custom build of aar.)